 - Project Governance

-The buck stops with our Development Managers.
+The buck stops with our Delivery Managers.
 They are the point of contact connecting the client’s engineering team with ours.
 For our clients, that means there’s always someone they can call to find out exactly what’s happening and when.
 They are ever-present and available throughout a project, running the standups, scrums, and retrospectives and taking responsibility for final delivery.

-All of our Development Managers are experienced in the common workflow methodologies of software development and many are certified Scrum Masters.
+All of our Delivery Managers are experienced in the common workflow methodologies of software development and many are certified Scrum Masters.
 Either way, we make sure that our approach to getting the things done aligns with client’s internal processes to support frictionless collaboration.

 Solution Architecture deliverables include: